yuichi0625/esperanto-morphological-segmenter/README.md

 ### train Markov Model
 In the original implementation, every time you execute the main script, it loads train.txt and makes a trainsition map for n-gram Markov Model.
 In this reimplementation, I split this phase as a single script, which saves the transition map as a json file.
-**I already saved json files for bigram and trigram trained by train.txt, so you don't need to use it if it's enough.**
+**I already saved json files for bigram and trigram trained by train.txt, so you don't need to use this script if it's enough.**
 ```
 usage: train_markov_model.py [-h] [-t TRAIN_DATA [TRAIN_DATA ...]] [-n N_GRAM]
                              [-o OUTPUT_DIR] [--ews_dir EWS_DIR]